 Efficiency in Clinical Workflows

 EHR systems reduce manual paperwork and streamline daily tasks, allowing clinicians to spend more time with patients.
-Charting, medical history updating, and departmental record sharing are among the automated or streamlined tasks.
-By easing some of the administrative strains, this efficiency not only enhances patient interactions but also lessens burnout among healthcare professionals.
+Automating or simplifying charting, medical record review, and interdepartmental record dissemination, for instance, are only a few.
+By removing a portion of the administrative burden and consequent efficiencies, this efficiency not only enhances the quality of patients’ interactions with health care providers, but also mitigates health care provider burnout.

 Data Centralization and Accessibility